Duo to perform music that ‘stirs the heart and soul’ at Midwest Jan. 12

 Vincent said he and fellow artist Dailey grew up around music, making music an integral part of their identity.

-Vincent has performed on stage since he was 3 or 4 years old, and he’s never had a day job since music has been his whole life.
-He’s a fourth-generation musician.
+Vincent has performed on stage since he was 3-4 years old and he’s never had a day job since music has been his whole life.
+He’s a fourth generation musician.

-They decided to meld the genres of bluegrass, gospel and country music as each connects with the audience and allows them to reflect on life’s memories.
+They decided to melt together the genres of bluegrass, gospel and country music as each connects with the audience and allows them to reflect on life’s memories.

 Throughout the show, the audience is encouraged to engage with the artists by clapping and singing along, which fuels the artists to entertain them harder.
 They can also request songs during the show.

-“Some of the songs we do, they touch me,” Vincent said.
-“They still have an impact and I’ve done them for 15 years over and over.
-But they still hold true to that, and I love singing it and seeing the reaction of the people.
+“Some of the songs we do, they touch me,” he told the Gering Courier.
+“They still have an impact and I’ve done them for 15 years over and over, but they still hold true to that and I love singing it and seeing the reaction of the people.
 That’s my reward in doing music.”

 After the show, they will give autographs and take photos with fans.

-Dailey & Vincent’s recently released live CD, “Dailey & Vincent ALIVE,” debuted at No. 1 on the Billboard bluegrass chart and has stayed in the top spot for over 15 weeks.
-They also released their first Christmas album, “Dailey & Vincent: The Sounds of Christmas,” which also debuted at No. 1 on the Billboard bluegrass chart and No. 8 on the Billboard holiday chart.
+Dailey & Vincent’s recently released live CD “Dailey & Vincent ALIVE,” debuted at No. 1 on the Billboard Bluegrass charts and has stayed in the top spot for over 15 weeks.
+They also released their first-ever Christmas album, “Dailey & Vincent: The Sounds of Christmas,” which also debuted at No. 1 on the Billboard Bluegrass charts and No. 8 on the Billboard Holiday Chart.

 Tickets are on sale now at midwesttheater.com or by calling 308-632-4311.
 The public can also visit the Midwest Theater box office from 10 a.m. to 4 p.m.
 Monday through Friday.
-Seats are selling quickly but are still available both on the floor and in the balcony.
+Seats are selling quickly, but there are still many great options, both on the floor and from the balcony.